AryamanReddi99/Creature-Forest/README.md

    * Steals from doves
    * Backs down when confronted by hawks & geese

-New agents can simply be added by extending the base class in ***Creature_Forest_Base.ipynb***.
-Each agent has a lifespan of 10.
+New agents can be added by extending the base class in ***Creature_Forest_Base.ipynb***.
+Each agent has a lifespan of 10 cycles.
+The function `run_simulation()` runs the generations and outputs a dataframe of agent populations.

-Each script offers control over:
+`run_simulation()` offers the following parameters as arguments:
 * Starting population
 * Environmental carrying capacity
 * Number of generations
 * Invading species
+* Variable payoff scores
-* Creature ageing rate
+* Creature ageing rates
+* Gene mutation rates

 ***Variable_Payoff_Simulator.ipynb*** can be used to visualise the relative expectance of two competing species as a function of population fraction: